Donate Join Us

 What is rabies?

-Causes of rabies
+Causes

-Rabies is caused by the rabies virus (lyssavirus family) through a bite or scratch from an infected mammal.
+Rabies is caused by the rabies virus through a bite or scratch from an infected mammal.
 The most common species to transmit rabies worldwide are dogs (Africa and Asia) and bats (worldwide), but any infected mammal can potentially transmit rabies.
 Bats remain an endemic reservoir of rabies-like lyssaviruses in the UK.
 There is no evidence that rabies is transmitted through the consumption of milk or cooked meat of an infected animal, and rabies cannot be transmitted person-to-person, although very rarely it has been transmitted accidentally by organ transplantation from someone who died from rabies.

 Symptoms and diagnosis